rustiri/battleship_game/README.md

 ## File Structure
 * Model folder contains classes that hold all the data
 * Service folder contains classes that do all the work

+### NOTES
+* New class called RebelShip was created inside Model folder for inheritance method.
+* New class called AbstractShip was created inside Model folder for Abstraction method.
+* New class called BrokenShip was created inside Model folder to show that the ship is always broken.